J95Ortiz/Real-Madrid-Quiz/README.md

 Under the quiz title, the question is displayed and alongside a counter so the User can see which question they are currently on.
 In future I would like to add a feature where the User chooses how many questions come up in the quiz.

 Below the question, a User will find the answer options split into four separate boxes.
-These have been styled in contrast to the box they are in so that they stand out, which ensures that there is a clear distinction between the question and answer sections.
+These have been styled in contrast to the box they are in so that they stand out.
+This ensures that there is a clear distinction between the question and answer sections.

 In order to further improve the User's experience on the site, I made the four answer options responsive and their colour is inverted when they are hovered over with the mouse.

-This also works for phones and tablets, although as a future feature I'd also like to make these more responsive to touch actions, rather than mouse hover actions.
+This also works for phones and tablets, although as a future feature I'd also like to add is making these more responsive to touch actions, as well as the mouse hover actions currently.

 ![Quiz Questions Page - Computer View](assets/readme_images/quiz.HTML_computer_view.png)